 Data stored in your private notes account is completely encrypted and un-decipherable without your encryption key.
 Even if an attacker or prying eyes got a hold of your encrypted data, it would be gibberish to them without your encryption keys.
 It also not possible to "brute-force" this data, as attempting to guess the key behind the encryption would take many thousand (or even million) years, even with a network of supercomputers.

 Finally, it's important to measure security claims beyond face value.
 Far too many applications and companies claim to protect your data but do not publish source code or security audit results, leaving you to take it on blind faith that your data is safe.
-Instead, one should look to published third-party security audits of applications who also maintain an open-source repository so that anyone can inspect the code.
-We're proud to be an open-source notes application with several completed third-party security audits.
+Instead, one should look to published third-party security audits of applications who also maintain a public source code repository so that anyone can inspect the code.
+We're proud to be an open notes application with several completed third-party security audits.

 Learn more about our on-device encryption mechanisms: How does Standard Notes encrypt data on my device?